 If you play a lot of golf, your grips will get worn down quicker than the heads on your irons.
 You can regrip a club for ~$15.
 If the only thing wrong with your clubs is slick grips, save some money and just address the part (the grip) that needs to be fixed.
 You wouldn’t buy a new car because the windshield wipers are old.

 Hopefully now you are familiar with how to clean golf clubs.
 Keeping your golf clubs is not a hard process.
 If you are meticulous it may take you 30 to 45 minutes, but it can add years to the life of your clubs.

 How often should you clean your clubs?
 It really depends on the conditions you play in.
 Anytime you play on a rainy day or a muddy golf course it makes sense to clean them.
 The good news is that the best way to clean golf clubs doesn’t require you to buy any specialized tools.
 Soap, water, towels, and a brush is all you need.

 Can you remember the last time you cleaned your clubs?
 If the answer is “no,” head out to your garage and check your bag.
 If they’re a bit dirty, there’s no time like the present to clean your favorite toys.
+While you're at it you can clean your golf bag as well.
 Get them ready for your next round, and play well!